AY 2026-27 revised returns can run up to the relevant assessment-year timeline, but filings after December may need attention to additional fee rules.

 For broader context on AY 2026-27 filing, see the complete AY 2026-27 filing guide and the ITR form-selection guide.
 For a CA-assisted review of the correction route, use expert consultation.

-For revised-return cases, the reviewer should document the selected assessment year, the taxpayer's profile, the original ITR form, the nature of the correction being made, the income head involved, the tax regime in effect, the fee position under section 234I, and the reason each changed figure appears in the revised return.
+For revised return, record the selected assessment year, the taxpayer's profile, the original ITR form, the nature of the correction being made, the income head involved, the tax regime in effect, the fee position under section 234I, and the reason each changed figure appears in the revised return.
 If timing matters — such as the date assessment was completed, when AIS was last updated, or when the original return was e-verified — note that date alongside the decision.
 The minimum file should include the original acknowledgement, the revised computation, source statements, challans, and the revised-return acknowledgement once filed.
 This guide does not constitute legal advice for any specific taxpayer's facts.

 Revised return, belated return, and ITR-U are three distinct correction routes under different provisions.
 For AY 2026-27, the revised-return window runs to 31 March 2027 (or assessment completion, whichever is earlier), but filings after 31 December attract fee implications under section 234I that need to be factored in before filing.
 Pick the route that matches the statutory window and the nature of the correction, not the route that is easiest to find on the portal.